jamescro/jamescroRepo0131213411/jamescroDocset0131213411/concepts/excel-content-overview.md

 ### Using the API
 You can use Microsoft Graph to allow web and mobile applications to read and modify Excel workbooks stored in OneDrive, SharePoint, or other supported storage platforms.
 The `Workbook` (or Excel file) resource contains all the other Excel resources through relationships.
 You can access a workbook through the Drive API by identifying the location of the file in the URL.
 For example:

 `https://graph.microsoft.com/{version}/me/drive/items/{id}/workbook/`

 `https://graph.microsoft.com/{version}/me/drive/root:/{item-path}:/workbook/ `

 You can access a set of Excel objects (such as Table, Range, or Chart) by using standard REST APIs to perform create, read, update, and delete (CRUD) operations on the workbook.
-For example, `GET https://graph.microsoft.com/{version}/me/drive/items/{id}/workbook/worksheets` returns a collection of worksheet objects that are part of the workbook.

 ## Topics in this section